 To answer ‘what now’, companies are asking ‘what next’

 And rightly so.
-COVID-19 has already spurred companies to embrace their future far quicker than they would have organically – from agile working and digitalization, to automation and investment in renewables.
+COVID-19 has already spurred companies to embrace their future far quicker than they would have organically – from agile working and digitalisation, to automation and investment in renewables.
 If you know where you are going, actions to respond to the crisis today can set you up for the years ahead.

 Of course, answering ‘what’s next’ for your business means knowing what’s next for the world; what may have been right for your business BC (Before-COVID) may not be right in the ‘new reality’ that we will soon face.
 Crystal-balling a post COVID-19 world requires divination of two key questions: when will it happen; and what will it look like?

-Now, I won’t attempt to tackle both in a mere 500 words, but I will try to provide some initial direction on how the (macro) path to this ‘new reality’ will play out.
+This article will try to provide some initial direction on how the (macro) path to this ‘new reality’ will play out.
 ‘What’s next’ will always be uncertain, but I think there are some universal factors which will point the way to the speed and direction of recovery for any given market.

 (Continued) spread of the virus